 Gambling is not allowed on campus.
 Gambling is defined as: an unlawful game of chance for money or for anything of value on University premises or at any affair sponsored by a student organization.
 To sell, barter, or dispose of a ticket, order, or any interest in a scheme of chance by whatever name on University premises or at any affair sponsored by a student organization.
 To wager on a University team or organization in a competition with a direct interest in the success of the competition.

 Fund-raising projects must be conducted in a lawful manner and in compliance with University regulations.
 State law prohibits raffles and lotteries except within very specific perimeters involving sales promotion activities which are strictly regulated.
-Organizations may operate "drawings by chance"(i.e. 50/50 raffles, etc).
+Organizations may operate "drawings by chanceor raffles that do not include monetary prizes.
 Money cannot be raffled off, prizes must be purchased prior to the raffle.
 The law requires specific disclosures and procedures, 849.0935, FS.
-Permission for Fraternities & Sororities to organize "drawings by chance" on University premises or at any sponsored affair must be secured from the Dean of Student Services prior to an announcement of the event.
+Permission for Fraternities & Sororities to organize "drawings by chance" on University premises or at any sponsored affair must be submitted and approved through the Event Planning Form process in EagleLink.

 Insurance